bcgov/citz-imb-common-components/openshift/readme.md

-oc apply -f _filename_

-oc get svc
-oc expose svc _servicename_

 # OpenShift Configurations
-These are manual deployments that should only need to be done one-time.
+These are manual deployments that should only need to be done one-time, or when updated.
 ## namespaces
 each namespace
 ```